 What you want to be careful of, though, is if you planted several different varieties of the same type of vegetable in your garden because they have most likely cross-pollinated.
 (I’ve definitely made that mistake before!)
-This isn’t a problem for self-pollinating vegetables like beans and tomatoes, and it isn’t a problem if you don’t mind experimenting a bit, but if you’re trying to preserve the genetic make-up of an heirloom like squash or cucumbers, for example, you’ll want to make sure the plants haven’t cross-pollinated with each other.
+This isn’t as much of a problem for self-pollinating vegetables like beans and tomatoes, and it isn’t a problem if you don’t mind experimenting a bit, but if you’re trying to preserve the genetic make-up of an heirloom like squash or cucumbers, for example, you’ll want to make sure the plants haven’t cross-pollinated with each other.
 You can find tips for how to prevent cross-pollination for seed saving here.

-Annual plants (like beans, cucumbers, squash, peppers, tomatoes, etc.) are also much, much easier to save seeds from than biennial plants (like cabbages, beets, carrots, cauliflower, onions, turnips etc.) are because biennial plants would require harvesting the entire plant including the root, storing it over the winter, and then re-planting it again in the spring.
-(If you want to learn more about saving seeds from biennial plants, you can find the details in this article.)
+Annual plants (like beans, cucumbers, squash, peppers, tomatoes, etc.) are also much, much easier to save seeds from than biennial plants (like cabbages, beets, carrots, cauliflower, onions, turnips etc.) because biennial plants would require harvesting the entire plant including the root, storing it over the winter, and then re-planting it again in the spring.
+(If you want to learn more about saving seeds from those type of plants, you can read about how to save seeds from biennial plants here.)

 And, of course, you only want to save seeds from healthy plants that aren’t diseased and you want to make sure that the seeds are fully ripe.
-(For many varieties of plants, you’ll want to let the vegetables stay on the vine longer than you usually would if you were eating them.
+For many varieties of plants, you’ll want to let the vegetables stay on the vine longer than you usually would if you were eating them.
 So, if you were going to save seeds from beans, you would want to let them stay on the vine until you can see the seeds swelling inside the pods and the pods start to dry out.
 If you eating the beans as fresh green beans, you would want to pick them while they are still young and the seeds haven’t developed yet, but if you want to save seeds, then you need to let the seeds fully mature.

 You can find more information about how to tell if seeds are fully ripe and about the differences between heirloom and hybrids, annuals and biennuals, and cross-pollination in these articles: